 It’s not just lizards that love the branches, as snakes like this grey-tailed racer do too, they are known as a ‘banana snakes’ by Bornean people.

 Look up at thin branches to find a type of roller, known as an oriental dollarbird, perched up high.

-Your guide might take you into small river caves where you can see cave bats and you can find lots of them (sometimes getting eaten by hornbills) if you take a trek to Gomantong Caves.
+Your guide might take you into small river caves where you can see cave bats.
+You can find lots of these critters (sometimes getting eaten by hornbills) if you take a trek to Gomantong Caves.

 The caves are also home to colonies of glossy swiftlets as well as other kinds of swallows and swifts.

-The little nests that they make are just too beautiful for words and these tiny birds were one of my favourite spots!
+The little nests that they make are just too beautiful for words.
+These tiny birds were one of my favourite spots!

 Snakebirds or darters, are another common bird that lives near the water.
 Look out for their distinctive long ‘snake-like’ neck.